 You and I, we’ve had an interesting relationship over the years.
 I’m a futuristic person, so I often find myself living in your realm.
 And, although I look to you with hope and anticipation, I’ve been learning that the best thing I can do is to surrender you into the hands of the Author who will unfold His perfect plan in my life.
 It’s so easy to get caught up in my goals and dreams, looking to what’s ahead without realizing that what God has called me to is today.
 Nothing more, nothing less.

 A few years ago, I wrote a letter to my single and non-single friends.
 You can find it here.
 When I first wrote that, I wondered if you had told me that I would still be single four years later, how I would have felt.
 As a single girl living on my own in one of the largest cities in America, I often find myself wondering about the next chapter.
 How much longer is this season of singleness supposed to last?
 I’m not a big fan of living on my own, but hey, I’m trying to make the most of it.
-My past self would probably not have been too excited about the fact that I was going to still be living on my own today (I had always wanted to live with roommates until I got married because I’m an extrovert who doesn’t care for too much time on her own.)
+My past self would probably not have been too excited about my current living situation (I had always wanted to live with roommates until I got married).
 But, my present self would tell you that I am so very grateful.
 My present self has a completely different view on life than my past self.
 And, isn’t that the importance of life?
 We are meant to change, to grow, to mature, and learn more with each chapter that is written.
 God’s perfect timing, God’s perfect plan, doesn’t start tomorrow, it begins today.
 Only God knows who it is that will compliment my life and ministry.
 I don’t have to spend another minute wasted thinking about who, what, where, when.
 The Author of my story is already writing the imperfect script.
 My story has already started, and whether the gift of marriage is apart of my narrative or not, God is still good.
 God is withholding nothing.
 While it is healthy to have a desire for a relationship and marriage one day, I think it is so important to understand that God has called us to surrender those desires back to Him.
 Our lives belong to Him.
 100%

 Whether single or married, we will all experience different trials in this life.
 While our circumstances may not always be ideal or what we had thought our life was supposed to look like (according to our own timeline), we must let go and daily surrender it all into God’s hands.
 The last few years, including the living on my own part, have taught me so much about life, God, and myself.
 I have found a confidence in Christ alone that no one will ever be able to take away from me.
 I’ve been on adventures that would have never been possible had I been in another season of life.
 I launched my own business and published a few books.
 I’ve had opportunities in ministry and have met so many incredible people from around the world who have had such an influence and voice in my life as I have learned and grown in leadership.
 I’ve met some of my best friends and have learned the value of true friendship.
 I’ve been stretched in my faith, and have valued all the lessons that I have learned along the way.